pivotal/docs-tap/scst-store/logs.md

 ## SQL Query log output

-Some Store logs will display the SQL query commands being executed, such as when the log leve is set to `trace` or during a failed SQL calls.
+Some Store logs will display the SQL query commands being executed, such as when the log level is set to `trace` or during a failed SQL calls.

+**NOTE**: Some information in these SQL Query trace logs may be sensitive, and the user may not want them exposed in production environment logs.

 ### Format
 When the Store display SQL query logs, it uses the following format: